SteamWo1f/Judd-Bot-Rescripted/README.md

 ![banner](https://raw.githubusercontent.com/SteamWo1f/Judd-Bot-Rescripted/main/images/Judd-Bot-Rescripted-Banner.png)
 ## Judd Bot Rescripted

+(Still working on the code, please hold on until I can upload it)

 A better version of the original Judd Bot written in JavaScript

 Judd Bot is a discord bot that sends a embed with a random quote, image and header text every hour from text files.